switchtrue/frosty/README.md

 ## Emails

 As detailed above in the "Configuration" section, frosty is able to send out glorious html email reports following each backup.
-As sample email report can be see here:
+A sample email report can be see here:

 ![Frosty email report](https://i.imgur.com/GeW9Qek.png)

-If a job fails, its standard out is all added to the email so you can identify exactly what went wrong.
+If a job fails, it's standard out is added to the email so you can identify exactly what went wrong.